yoichimichael/react-kaiju-tracker/README.md

 Similar to adding a Kaiju, both the front and back end should reflect the edited Kaiju once that Kaiju has been submitted.
 The same goes for the delete button.

+## Sightings

+This next bit is deliberately vague because it's up to you to decide how it'll work and look like!

+Once you have Kaiju working, it's time to list out sightings for them!
+Each sighting is linked to a Kaiju through their id, however because we're not working with a relational database, you'll have to find a Kaiju's sightings and vice versa manually.

+As with the endpoint for Kaijus, there's also an endpoint listed in `requests` for sightings.
+Building out requests will work similarly.

+Create an additional component on each Kaiju card that displays each of the monster's sightings i.e. each sighting's description and location.

+## Adding Sightings

+Once this is working you'll notice there aren't a lot of sightings.
+So the next step is to add a form that allows us to add more sightings!

+You can place this form wherever you want, but we need to make sure each sighting is linked to a specific Kaiju.
+Keep this in mind when building out the form.
+As with the above form, this should be a controlled form and update both the database and the Kaiju that sighting belongs to.

+**BONUS: Each Kaiju displays the number of sightings attributed to them.**

+**BONUS: Sightings conditionally renders on the click of a sightings button or as the back of a card.**

 **Hints:**

 ***Which things need state in order to work?***

+***You can query the json-server with parameters: ex. 'localhost:4000/kaiju?id=1'***

 ***More than one component can have state!
 Use this to your advantage!***